Nepsoul/markrepo-test/test.md

 ---

-<h2>3.
-For queries</h2>
+<h3>3.
+Get help</h3>

-- If you have any queries regarding course or would like to join TEJ discord community, please email us at tej.fellowship@gmail.com.
-Mention the subject as "Request to join TEJ Discord Community" after mailing us we will provide you additional information.
+- Would like to join TEJ discord community, please email us at tej.fellowship@gmail.com with the subject as "Request to join TEJ Discord Community".
+We will provide you additional information.

 ---

-<h2>4.
-Course guide</h2>
+<h3>4.
+Course guide</h3>
-<details><summary><h2 style="display:inline">Topic 1: Values and types, Expressions, variables and TDD</h2></summary>
+<details><summary><h3 style="display:inline">Topic 1: Values and types, Expressions, variables and TDD</h3></summary>

 **_WE-WILL-LEARN:_**